rebelsky/rebelsky-cv/README.md

 # rebelsky-cv

-This repository contains Samuel A. Rebelksy's curriculum vitae and some other related files.
+This repository contains Samuel A. Rebelsky's curriculum vitae and some other related files.

 I will admit that the work does not quite meet my standards.
 I had planned